renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - Effect:

           - You gain the Empowered tag;
           - you receive a +10 bonus to tests to Endure Physical Hardship;
           - you only need to eat and sleep half as much, and
           - you gain +1 Armor.

+      - Made a class, since it isn't an action.

   - Down-Time